 About the Enigmata Gallery...

-This gallery features images from a relatively new series titled: Enigmata.
-Started in April 2017, Enigmata is the most recent ongoing series of images being produced by Huntington Witherill.
-Combining photography, together with digital-based free-hand drawing and sketching, the overall intention of the series, itself, will best be explained through the artist statement, below:
+This gallery presents images from Witherill's most recent series titled: Enigmata.
+Initially begun in April 2017, the series: Enigmata combines photography, together with digital-based freehand drawing and sketching, with the intenion to produce a form of abstract digital collage consisting of a series of visual puzzles for the viewer to solve.
+The overall intention of the series, itself, may best be descibed through the artist statement, below:

 Enigmata (Enigma) Latin: